rafcy/invoice_extractor_gemini/README.md

 - Set `HOST=0.0.0.0` for container environments
 - Configure `RATE_LIMIT_MAX_PER_MINUTE` based on your Gemini API quota
 - Consider disabling cache (`ENABLE_CACHE=false`) in serverless environments

-## License

-This project is part of the invoice processing suite.
-See parent directory for license information.

-## Support

-For issues or questions:
-1. Check the API documentation at `/docs`
-2. Review error messages and logs
-3. Ensure all dependencies are installed
-4. Verify your Google API key is valid

 ## Changelog